-Data compression is needed if we want to be able to access the information produced or available anywhere in the world.
-However, as the amount of data and the number of people accessing it grows, new generations of compression standards are released.
+Data compression is needed if we want to be able to access all the information produced or available anywhere in the world.
+However, as the amount of data and the number of people accessing it grows, new generations of compression standards are needed.
 In the case of video, MPEG has already produced five generations of compression standards and one more is under development.
 In the case of audio, five generations of compression standards have already been produced, with the fifth incorporating extensive use of metadata to support personalisation of the user experience.

 MPEG compression technologies have had, and continue to have, extraordinarily positive effects on a range of industries with billions of hardware devices and software applications that use standards for compressing and streaming audio, video, 3D graphics and associated metadata.
 The universally recognised MP3 and MP4 acronyms demonstrate the impact that data compression technologies have on consumer perception of digital devices and services over the world.

-Non-inter-operable silos, however, are the biggest danger in this age of fast industry convergence and only international standards based on common data compression technologies can avoid it.
-Point Clouds and Genomics show that common data compression technologies can indeed be re-used for different industries.
-Managing different industry requirements is an art and MPEG has developed it over 30 years for different industries: telecom, broadcasting, consumer electronics, IT, media content and service providers and, more recently, bioinformatics.
-DCT can safely take the challenge and doi the same for more industries.
+Non-inter-operable silos, however, are the biggest danger in this age of fast industry convergence that only international standards based on common data compression technologies can avoid.
+Point Clouds and Genomics show that data compression technologies can indeed be re-used for different data types from different industries.
+Managing different industry requirements is an art and MPEG has developed it over 30 years dealing with such industries as telecom, broadcasting, consumer electronics, IT, media content and service providers and, more recently, bioinformatics.
+DCT can safely take the challenge and do the same for more industries.

 How to develop Data Compression standards?

 As MPEG has done for the industries it already serves, DCT should only develop “generic” international standards for compression and coded representation of data and related metadata suitable for a variety of application domains so that the client communities can use them as components for integration in their systems.

 The process adopted by MPEG should also be adopted by DCT, namely:

 - Identification of data compression requirements (jointly with the target industry)